Kendal Grove

 - Miami Evening Record, May 7, 1904, p.
 5

-- The Miami Metropolis, May 10, 1904, p.
+- Miami Weekly Metropolis, May 13, 1904, p.
 5. The plat showing this lot is in Book B, p.
-37. This plat is available from the Miami-Dade Clerk’s Office by entering ‘2000’ for the book and 37 for the page number.
+37 and is available from the Miami-Dade County Clerk’s Office

 - Miami Herald, Sept.
 21, 1912, p.
 5